Kobanê (film)

 Kobanê is a 2022 Kurdish war film about the Siege of Kobanî fought from October 2014 to January 2015 between the Kurdish People's Defense Units (YPG) and the Women's Protection Units (YPJ) against the Islamic State.
 The film is directed by Özlem Yasar and produced by the Rojava Film Commune.
-It was shot in Al-Thawrah and Tebqa in Syria.
+It was shot in Tabqa in Syria.
 The film focuses on the role of Kurdish women in the fighting.

 The film premiered in the city of Kobanê at the Cultural Centre on 20 September 2022.

 Synopsis

 At the peak of its strength, with control over half of Syria and Iraq, the Islamic State continues its push toward the Kurdish Syrian city of Kobanê on the border of Turkey and Syria.

-After being notified of an incoming attack by scout Renchber, YPJ leader Zehra mounts a desperate defense in the Kobanê countryside.
+After being notified of an incoming attack by scout Renchber, Women's Protection Units (YPJ) leader Zehra mounts a desperate defense in the Kobanê countryside.
 Despite the efforts of marksman Moussa and his sniper group, enemy armor overwhelms the position and a fighter sacrifices his life to destroy a tank.

-In a Suruç hospital, Derya, a nurse, tends to a YPG fighter who tells her that he was treated by a doctor with a tattoo.
+In a Suruç hospital, Derya, a nurse, tends to a People's Defense Units (YPG) fighter who tells her that he was treated by a doctor with a tattoo.
 Nearby, various groups of Kurdish fighters cross the Turkish border to reinforce Kobanê.
 An ISIS commander orders his troops to commit massacres of civilians as they advance.

 The defenders retreat back to their base in Kobanê, where Zehra meets with fellow commanders Abu Layla and Masiro.
 As Kurdish reinforcements finally reach the city, Zehra reunites with old friends, including experienced guerilla leader Gelhat and fellow YPJ fighters Asmin and Arin.
 Abu Layla also finds his Kurdish Front comrades, who have arrived from Aleppo.

 Zehra and Arin attempt to hold on to the crucial Meshteneur Hill, but Rojwar, their senior commander, flees.
 Arin detonates herself in front of a tank to buy time for Kurdish forces to retreat to the city.
 Zehra and her group are almost overrun, but a counterattack by Abu Layla, Gelhat, and a citizen militia manages to turn the tide.
 Derya arrives during the battle, and joins the YPJ to continue her search for the doctor.